Thighpaulsandra: Career

 Double Vulgar II was delayed, possibly for the same reason, along with the passing of friend and colleague John Balance in 2004.
 Since leaving Spiritualized in 2008 Thighpaulsandra has worked with Elizabeth Fraser on her forthcoming solo album and was part of her group for a series of live shows at the Royal Festival Hall in 2012 as part of the Meltdown Festival.
 In September 2013 he joined Wire on their UK and European tours playing keyboards.
 After a hiatus from solo work, Thighpaulsandra released The Golden Communion in 2015.

+Since leaving Spiritualized in 2008 Thighpaulsandra has worked with Elizabeth Fraser on her Sun's Signature project for Partisan Records and was part of her group for a series of live shows at the Royal Festival Hall in 2012 as part of the Meltdown Festival.

 In 2016 and 2017 respectively he began recording and touring with Massimo Pupillo (of Italian band Zu) as Uruk and Valentina Magaletti and Graham Lewis and Matthew Simns as UUUU.

 Uruk have released two albums, I Leave A Silver Trail through Blackness in 2017 and Mysterium Coniunctionis in 2018.

 UUUU's first release, entitled UUUU is a full-length album released in 2017 and their second, an EP entitled UUUU-EP, was released in 2018.

-From 2020 Thighpaulsandra has been playing with Tim Burgess.
+From 2020 Thighpaulsandra has been playing live with Tim Burgess and has appeared on his albums I Love The New Sky in 2020 and Typical Music in 2022 as both keyboard player and engineer.

+Since 2021 he has been a member of Hawkwind and appears as a performer and co-writer on their albums The Future Never Waits, Stories From Time and Space and There Is No Space For Us.

 Thighpaulsandra is currently working on a new Laniakea album with Daniel O'Sullivan and Massimo Pupillo.

-From August 2021 to November 2021 Thighpaulsandra has been playing live with veteran psychedelic rockers Hawkwind.